Carola is a disability advocate with many years of experience working in the disability community. She is also a freelance writer.

-Language that talks about disability as a limitation
+Avoid language that talks about disability as a limitation

 The media tends to say that a person's disability does not "define them."
 The implication seems to be that most people are "defined" by their disabilities in the eyes of the public.

-Disabled people want respect
+Remember that disabled people want respect

-People with disabilities want to be treated with dignity and respect when they are described in the media or in conversation.
+People with disabilities want to be treated with dignity and respect when described in the media or conversation.
 The term “retard,” for example, has largely fallen into disrepute as a descriptor of people with intellectual disabilities, except among teens, who use the term to label someone as stupid or idiotic.
 Terms like this are disrespectful.

-Disabled people don't want to be treated as heroes
+Know that disabled people don't want to be treated as heroes

-Some people with disabilities and their advocates insist that when a reference is made to a person with a disability in an article by the media, people first language be used.
+Some people with disabilities and their advocates insist that when a reference is made to a person with a disability in an article by the media, people-first language be used.
 In other words, that people be mentioned before the disability.

-Walking the fine line
+Walking the Fine Line

 © 2013 Carola Finch